-The On-Hook Data Timeout parameter lets you choose a value range of 1600ms - 3700ms.
+The On-Hook Data Timeout parameter lets you choose a value range of 1600ms - 3300ms.
 This value tells how long the system should be in ONHOOKDATA state.
-The default value is 3700ms.
+The default value is off.
+When the timer is turned on, the default is 3300ms.